justin-guan/CompareMe/README.md

 # CompareMe
 CompareMe is an application that finds duplicate files in a specified directory.
 This is used to easily delete duplicate files.
 CompareMe is written in Java utilizing JavaFX.
+This application was originally created to find duplicate picture files in a directory, however the comparison method should work with all files.

 CompareMe generates a hash for each file in the given directory.
 Files with the same hash (hash collisions) will be marked as a duplicate.
 Duplicate hashes imply that there is a duplicate file.
 Stronger hash functions may take more time to compute, but will also decrease the chance of finding an incorrect/false collision.
 Using the Second Check option can also mitigate false collisions.